-The North Carolina USDA Housing Loan is still a little know mortgage program that many first-time home buyers still are not aware of.
+The North Carolina USDA Housing Loan is still a little-known mortgage program that many first-time home buyers are not aware of.
 This government-backed 100% home mortgage offers a home-buying opportunity hard to find these days.
 USDA ( also known as 502 Guaranteed loan, RD, Rural Development, or Rural Housing) not only allows North Carolina buyers a way to purchase a home with NO down payment but also has a lot of other perks.

 In the post below we will discuss all the important USDA eligibility and loan qualifying criteria loan applicants will want to know.
 If you have questions, please reach out to us by calling ph: 800-743-7556 or just submit the quick contact form on this page.

 Before we start, let’s discuss some of the pros and cons of the 100% USDA mortgage:

 - USDA is the only mortgage program today (for civilians) that allows a home purchase with no down payment.

 - In addition to no down payment, USDA allows for buyers to get their closing costs paid by the home seller, or added into their loan under certain circumstances.